nicoandra/discount-launchdarkly/README.md

 ### setup

+make sure you have a recent version of node.js installed

-clone it and install deps:
+clone this repo and install deps:

 ```
 git clone https://github.com/6/discount-launchdarkly.git
-cd discount-launchdarly
+cd discount-launchdarkly
 yarn
 ```